emanuelmisztal/SimpleScheduler/README.md

 ## Description
 With this widget you can define resources and events for the resources.
 You can just drag and drop the events between resources or dates.
 You can even create events by choosing the dates.

+## How to use
+See readme in module SimpleScheduler.mpk